 - Positano; next, we would put this romantic town nestled in the mountains and reaching the sea.
 If you like shopping, you won't come back without some fashionable souvenir.

 - The Path of the Gods is a trekking trail that leads to Positano from Agerola.
 It takes around 2-4 hours to hike, and you will hardly ever find another mountain path with such breathtaking views on the sea!

-- Valle delle Ferriere is a nature reserve right above Amalfi.
+- Ferriere Valley is a Natural Reserve just above Amalfi.
 It's a 2-3 hours walk that makes up for the many steps by surprising you with its ancient atmosphere, with paper mills ruins and a unique vegetation and climate that will make you think you're not in Amalfi Coast anymore.

 - Capri island is just off the peak of Sorrento Peninsula, and you can reach it by ferry or private boat from many towns of the coast.
 Exploring the many little grottos all around the island, with the Blue Grotto above all, is a terrific experience.

 - The Bay of Ieranto and Punta Campanella are both at the edge of the Sorrento Peninsula, in Massa Lubrense.
 The first is a wild and isolated beach, part of a Marine Reserve, while from Punta Campanella you can enjoy a view on both the gulfs of Naples and Salerno.

 - You can just have a look at it while passing by, or even stop a few hours for a swim but, in either case, don't miss the Fjord of Furore, an enchanted place coming straight from some fairy tale.

 - Pompeii and its ruins aren't really part of the area we focus on, but they're close enough to be a must, if you're interested in historical places.